 Pelosi, Trump clash on morning after impeachment verdict

-House Speaker Nancy Pelosi fired back at President Trump on Thursday morning as the two political titans clashed the morning after the president’s historic acquittal in his Senate impeachment trial.
+House Speaker Nancy Pelosi fired back at President Trump on Thursday morning as the two political titans clashed the day after the president’s historic acquittal in his Senate impeachment trial.

 "You’re impeached forever, you are never getting rid of that scar,” Pelosi declared at a press conference, even as Trump is effectively on a series of victory laps.